 Let’s break it down.
 An integrated marketing communications approach encompasses elements of both public relations and advertising to optimize results for a brand.
 Digital technologies and platforms have tremendously shaped the ways in which consumers engage and interact with brands.
 So, when it comes to 2019 trends in public relations and marketing communications, you guessed it; there is no shortage of possibilities when innovation meets digitization.

 The first trend to watch out for is the implementation and use of artificial intelligence.
 AI represents the science of computer-based systems and machine-based learning that is used to complete human-like tasks through robotics, voice activation, self-driving vehicles, and much more.
 Some brands and companies have already begun to use AI as a tool to further develop their business and lead their industries; however, AI is still in its infancy.
 Many marketers understand that AI exists, yet few brands and companies have learned the specifics of the tool and how it can benefit the products and services they offer.

 The last trend to be mindful of this year is effective reputation and crisis management.
 Brands sometimes make mistakes.
 With the pervasiveness of social media and the ability to spread stories and news in just seconds, there has never been a more critical time for crisis communication professionals to saddle up!
-Now, crises for a brand are not necessarily full-blown crises at all times.
-There’s also negative electronic word-of-mouth, which is the commenting, liking, or sharing of any poor experience with a product or service.
-Regardless of whether the situation is a full crisis or minor para-crisis, brands must be equipped with the proper personnel and tools to both manage the situation and monitor comments in the future.
+Now, crises for a brand are not necessarily full-blown crises at all times; there’s also negative electronic word-of-mouth.
+Which is the commenting, liking, or sharing of any poor experience with a product or service.
+Regardless of whether the situation is a full crisis or minor para-crisis, brands must be equipped with the proper personnel.
+They must also have the tools to both manage the situation and monitor comments in the future.

 There you have it- the PR and marketing communications breakdown for this year!
 Keep an eye out for these trends and other new approaches.
 As you know, this industry changes by the minute!